So much to explore!

 On February 24, 1943, this German Ju-88 A4 light bomber, stationed in Sicily, accidentally veered off course after a raid on targets in Algeria.
 Upon sighting the Isla del Aire lighthouse and with little fuel available, the pilot decided to make an emergency landing in the sea, in front of a trawler with local fishermen.
 All four crew members survived the landing.

-The aircraft is now resting at a depth of 47 meters and for that a Tec 50 certificate is required.
+The aircraft is now resting at a depth of 47 metres and for that a Tec-50 certificate is required.
 Not an easy dive due to the often strong current and depth, but certainly worth it.
 We plan this dive on request, in cooperation with one of our partner dive centers.

-Beautiful cavern with an immense opening from 6 to 21 meters.
-La Catedral is the largest underwater cavern on the south coast, and therefore ideal for less experienced divers.
+Beautiful cavern with an immense opening from 6 to 21 metres.
+Cathedral is the largest underwater cavern on the south coast, and ideal for divers with little experience in cavern diving.
 When we swim into this cavern, we follow the left wall and via large boulders and columns we end up at the back.
 Here is another circular room with stalagmites, which we only visit if the divers have sufficient experience.
 If we now follow the other wall, we have a fantastic view of the opening of the cavern.
 After a safety stop, we surface into a large air bubble and see the stalactites hanging from the ceiling above us.
 When we turn off our dive lights, the light from outside gives the cavern a blue color.
 Certainly one of the best dives in Menorca.

 La Llosa del Patró Pere is considered to be among the best dive sites in the Northern Marine Reserve.
 We reach La Llosa, which is located in the centre of the reserve, by boat.